Hawaii Hike and Explore

 For standard meeting places and times, see Dates & Fees tab.

-DAY 1: Meet your trip leader at the airport in Hilo on the Big Island of Hawaii.
-Enjoy dinner together in Hilo as you prepare for a week of exploring the Big Island.
-Spend the evening getting to know each other and discussing expectations for the trip.
+DAY 1: Meet your trip leader at the airport in Kona on the Big Island of Hawaii, then check in to your seaside Kona lodging.
+In the evening, get to know your fellow participants as you enjoy dinner together, preparing for a week of exploring the Big Island.

-DAY 7: Return to the Hilo side of the island in the morning, visiting Akaka Falls on the way and enjoy one last lunch together.
-Your trip officially ends at noon.
-Transportation to the airport will be provided on this day.
+DAY 7: In the morning, pack your belongings before your final Hawaiian breakfast then head towards the north side of the island on your way back to Kona.
+If time permits we will stop along the way visiting Akaka Falls and enjoy one last lunch together.
+Transportation back to the Kona airport will be provided on this day.
 Mahalo!

 Travel, Terrain, Etc...